 Succulents and heartfelt notes of appreciation filled the students’ handcrafted mini-pots that were presented to teachers

 The Secondary 2 Normal Technical students focused on Project Work where they researched on societal-issues that some ASEAN countries are facing and shared the culture, entertainment, language, history, attractions and economic activities of these countries with their classmates.
 The aim of the project is to develop in our students the 21CC on global awareness and sensitizing them to the place of Singapore in the world.
 Students also learnt how to create a travel vlog.
-They were introduced to different video-making mobile applications and had opportunities to present their vlog o their friends over video-conferencing platforms during Home-Based Learning.
+They were introduced to different video-making mobile applications and had opportunities to present their vlog to their friends over video-conferencing platforms during Home-Based Learning days.

 To help students to plan and manage their career pathways and learning, the Secondary 2 Normal Course students went for the Experience ITE Programme (EIP) where they experienced and immersed in the authentic learning environments.
 Elective Modules (EMs) were also planned for the Secondary 3 Normal Technical students to broaden their learning experiences and cater to their needs through applied learning.
-Teacher-mentor scheme was also put in place to provide additional support to the Secondary 4 students for their ITE Early Admission Exercise (EAE).
+A teacher-mentor scheme was also put in place to provide additional support to the Secondary 4 students for their ITE Early Admission Exercise (EAE).

 Experience ITE Programme (EIP)